Senior .NET Specialist - IT-Online

 - Maintain current systems and develop new systems using the latest technologies.

-- Meetings with Product managers and Technical leads in developing, testing and deploying systems components.
+- Collaborate with Product Owners and Test Analysts in developing, testing and deploying systems components.

 - Research and develop new technologies.